 The NSW Schoolhouse Museum is usually staffed five days a week during school terms, within school hours.
 It is closed on weekends, public and school holidays.
-The museum is open to the public by appointment, but only when staff are available and when not in use by school groups.
+The museum is open to the general public by appointment, but only when staff are available and when not in use by school groups.

 Pre-booked school excursions are available five days a week during school terms.

-Tours for social and special interest groups are available by appointment, however, due to the high demand by school groups, there is presently very limited availability.
+Tours for social and special interest groups are sometimes available by appointment, however, due to the high demand by school groups there is presently very limited availability.

 Student teachers wishing to observe our education program as part of their university studies are welcome to make an appointment to visit during school excursions.